November 29, 2015

 Congratulations for Considering to Become a Surrogate Mother

-It’s amazing you are thinking about it.
+It's amazing you are thinking about it.
 It takes a pretty special woman who will consider the prospect of carrying a baby for someone unable to do so.
 Actually, it takes a lot of courage and it takes a lot of heart.
 So, again, congratulations for getting this far!
 But here it comes: the reality check.
 Is wanting to become a surrogate enough?
-We are going to explore the process in more detail, and explore this journey without “rose colored glasses” so to speak.
-We are going take an honest look at the process and what you need to consider before jumping in and what you should be prepared for should you take the leap.
+We are going to explore the process in more detail, and explore this journey without "rose colored glasses" so to speak.

 What are the requirements that the advertisements don't usually list?
 Well, they are: